What is Dementia?

 - May put everything in mouth, or touch and fiddle with things

-People can live for up to 20 years from when their dementia symptoms first begin but as their mental health deteriorates, so does their overall health and wellbeing.
+People can live for many years, even up to twenty years, from when their dementia symptoms first begin but as their brain health deteriorates, so does their overall health and wellbeing.

 Help and support

-Dementia is an insidious disease which can feel alienating and tough to tackle but remember you’re not alone.
+Dementia may be an insidious disease which can feel alienating and tough to tackle but remember you’re not alone.

-If you’d like support or further information about dementia, please call our 24-hour Advice Line on 1800 639 331.
+If you’d like support or further information about dementia, please call Alzheimer’s Queensland 24-hour Advice Line on 1800 639 331.

 About Sunshine Coast Dementia Network